ShadowKingdomMC/ShadowCommandFilter/README.md

-# ShadowCommandFilter
+# ShadowKingdomCommandFilter

-Filter commands to only allow a-Z 0-9.
+Filter commands to only allow a-Z 0-9, and whitelisted special characters